cs4241-20a/a3-persistence/README.md

  http://a3-chaarke.glitch.me

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
-- challenges you faced in realizing the application
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- what CSS framework you used and why
-  - include any modifications to the CSS framework you made via custom CSS you authored
-- the five Express middleware packages you used and a short (one sentence) summary of what each one does

-**The Goal:** a place for users to record movies they want to see.
+- **The Goal:** a place for users to record movies they want to see.
-**The Challenges:** fiddling with passport.js.
+- **The Challenges:** fiddling with passport.js.
 I spent close to 4 hours on a stack overflow rabbit hole.
-**The Authentication:** Passport.js for Github OAuth!
+- **The Authentication:** Passport.js for Github OAuth!
 I used it for the bonus points.
-**The Framework:** Bootstrap.
+- **The Framework:** Bootstrap.
 It's a classic, I've worked with it before and enjoy using their layout grid more than the diy approach with css grid.
-**The Middleware:** Passport.
+- **The Middleware:** Passport.
 Bodyparser.
 Express Session.
 Favicon.
 Response Time.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy